CypaxNET/VFD-Studio2/docs/3_VF-Displays.md

   3. Compile and upload the *Blink* example.
 If this works, the Arduino is not the problem.
   4. Upload the [ArduinoNTKDriver.ino](../source/ArduinoNTKDriver/ArduinoNTKDriver.ino) file again

-* Check if we can communicate with the ArduinoNTKDriver.ino firmware on the Arduino:
+* Check if we can communicate with the firmware on the Arduino:

   1. Close VFD-Studio 2
   2. Open the Arduino IDE